Our Mobile Company Serves the GTA of Ontario and Beyond

 Yes.
 Please review our allergy awareness tab that is on this website.
-Ask about egg free, gluten free options as well!
+Ask about egg-free, gluten-free and vegan options as well!

 The sooner the better!
-Two to three weeks notice us ideal.
+Two to three weeks’ notice or more is ideal.

 We can accommodate small and large groups, (from 10-5000)